bdeployteam/bdeploy/doc/retypeuser/user/instancegroup.md

 ![System Template Wizard - Instance Configuration](/images/Doc_SystemTemplate_InstanceTemplates.png){width=480}
 :::

 The Wizard will now query each instance defined in the **System Template**.
-This allow users to skip instances, or configure intances in a way just "as if" they would apply the individual **Instance Templates** to a new, empty instance each.
+This allows users to skip instances, or configure intances in a way just "as if" they would apply the individual **Instance Templates** to a new, empty instance each.

 :::{align=center}
 ![System Template Wizard - Result](/images/Doc_SystemTemplate_Done.png){width=480}